frock81/k8s-cluster/README.md

     $ mkdir ~/.ansible_secret
     $ echo 'DEVELOPMENTPASSWORD' > ~/.ansible_secret/vault_pass_insecure
     $ echo 'RANDOMPASSWORD' > ~/.ansible_secret/vault_pass_sudo
-    $ echo 'PRODUCTIONPASSWORD' > .vault_pass_prod
+    $ echo 'PRODUCTIONPASSWORD' > ansible/.vault_pass_prod
 ```

 If you want different secrets edit _ansible.cfg_ and change `vault_identity_list` to match yout setup.
 Also modify Vagrantfile as needed (`~/.ansible_secret` synced folder).

 The file _vault_pass_insecure_ is used for development and shared between projects, so, as the name suggests, it is not secure to use it in production.
 It may be changed to a project specific secret located in the ansible project directory.

 The secret file _vault_pass_sudo_ is used to store the variable `ansible_become_pass` with the sudo password to ease password typing.
 I used to put my development files in Dropbox/Google drive folder.
 In order to not store my sudo password I vaulted it.
 As such I put the key away from the vault (in _~/.ansible_secret_).
 The same way as the _vault_pass_insecure_, create a file with a random password in it (it does not need to be remembered as if it is deleted of forgotten another one can be generated).
+This step is optional, but if you want to use it run:

-    $ cd <project>/ansible
+    $ cd ansible
     $ mkdir -p group_vars/all
     $ ansible-vault create --encrypt-vault-id=sudo group_vars/all/secret-local.yml